Zamboanga City: Education

 There exists numerous public and private schools throughout the city.
 The Western Mindanao State University is state-run.
 Sectarian schools include the Ateneo de Zamboanga University.
 There are also a number of foreign schools with study programs.
 Other universities in the city include the Universidad de Zamboanga, Southern City Colleges, Pilar College, AMA Computer College, Zamboanga Peninsula Polytechnic State University, and Zamboanga State College of Marine Sciences and Technology.

+Culture

+Cuisine

+Reflecting its creole heritage, Zamboangeno cuisine draws influences from many regions of the Philippines and beyond.

+Dishes unique to Zamboanga City include: